apankrat/js-noisy-gradient/README.md

 For that reason the fallback to the 2d_canvas rendering in case when WebGL is not available is OFF by default.

-You can switch it on by passing `canvas_fallback: true` in the `opts` array, the last argument of `NoisyVerticalGradient`.
+You can switch it on by setting `canvas_fallback` to `true` in the `opts` argument of `NoisyVerticalGradient`.

+## Live example ##

+This code was developed for the recent redesign of [Bvckup 2 homepage](https://bvckup2.com) which makes a good use of very dark gradients that showed a fair amount of banding with the plain `linear-gradient`.

+Could've just photoshopped the noise on a background strip, but where's fun in that? :)